Skip to main content

 The average blue-throated macaw can be up to 85 cm long and can weigh up to 950 grams.
 It produces a loud and raucous call.

-There is an EEP breeding programme for this species and it is protected by law in Bolivia as a National Heritage Species.
+This species and it is protected by law in Bolivia as a National Heritage Species.
 It is listed under Appendix I of CITES.

 IUCN Status